onur1/batcher/README.md

 ### Explanation

 - **NewBatcher**: Creates a new `Batcher` instance with the specified flush interval (in seconds) and batch size.
 - **CountLoop**: Starts the main loop that listens to incoming items on the `input` channel and flushes batches based on count or time interval.
-Results are sent to the `dst` channel provided by the caller.
+Results are sent to the `output` channel provided by the caller.
-- **dst Channel**: An output channel where `Count` structs are sent, representing each batch with the item count and the timestamp of the batch.
+- **output Channel**: An output channel where `Count` structs are sent, representing each batch with the item count and the timestamp of the batch.

 ## API Reference